-for perceptual transitions.
+In this paper, we propose a perceptual scale-space representation to account for perceptual jumps amid continuous intensity changes.
+It is an augmentation to the classical scale-space theory.
+We model perceptual transitions across scales by a set of context sensitive grammar rules, which are learned through a supervised learning procedure.
+We explore the mechanism for perceptual transitions.
 Based on inferred sketch pyramid, we define information gain of an image across scales as the number of extra bits needed to describe graph expansion.
 We show an application of such an information measure for adaptive image display.

 Our discussion is mostly focused on the mild perceptual transitions.
-We have not discussed explicitly the mechanism for the catastrophic texture-texton transitions, which is referred to in a companion paper[44].
-In future work, it shall also be interesting to explore the link between the perceptual scale-space to the multi-scale feature detection and object recognition[24, 15], and applications such as super-resolution, and tracking objects over a large range of distances.
+We have not discussed explicitly the mechanism for the catastrophic texture-texton transitions, which is referred to in a companion paper (Wu et al. 2007).
+In future work, it shall also be interesting to explore the link between the perceptual scale-space to the multi-scale feature detection and object recognition (Lowe 2004; Kadir and Brady 2001), and applications such as super-resolution, and tracking objects over a large range of distances.

-Acknowledgements

-This work was supported in part by NSF grants IIS-0222967 and IIS-0413214, and an ONR grant N00014-05-01-0543.
-We thank Siavosh Bahrami for his contribution in generating the scale sequence in Fig 2 and assistant in the PDA experiment.
+Acknowledgements This work was supported in part by NSF grants IIS-0707055 and IIS-0413214, and an ONR grant N00014-05-01-0543.
+We thank Siavosh Bahrami for his contribution in generating the scale sequence in Fig. 2 and assistant in the PDA experiment.
 We also thank Ziqiang Liu for his programming code and Dr. Xing Xie and Xin Fan at Microsoft Research Asia for discussions on the adaptive image display task.
+We also thank the support of two Chinese National 863 grants 2006AA01Z121 and 2007AA01Z340 for the work at Lotus Hill Institute which provides some dataset (Yao et al. 2007).

-Appendix 1: Interpreting the information scaling proposition
+Appendix 1: Interpreting the Information Scaling Proposition

-This appendix provides a brief proof and interpretation of Proposition 1, following the derivations in [44].

-Let W be a general description of the scene following a probability p(W) and it generates an image by a deterministic function $\mathbf{I} = g(W)$ . $\mathbf{I} \sim p(\mathbf{I})$ .
-Because $\mathbf{I}$ is decided by W, we have $p(W, \mathbf{I}) = p(W)$ .
+This appendix provides a brief proof and interpretation of Proposition 4, following the derivations in (Wu et al. 2007).
+Let W be a general description of the scene following a probability p(W) and it generates an image by a deterministic function $\mathbf{I} = g(W)$. $\mathbf{I} \sim p(\mathbf{I})$.
+Because \mathbf{I} is decided by W, we have $p(W, \mathbf{I}) = p(W)$.
 So,

-$$p(W|\mathbf{I}) = \frac{p(W,\mathbf{I})}{p(\mathbf{I})} = \frac{p(W,\mathbf{I})}{p(\mathbf{I})}$$ (10)
+$$p(W|\mathbf{I}) = \frac{p(W, \mathbf{I})}{p(\mathbf{I})} = \frac{p(W, \mathbf{I})}{p(\mathbf{I})}.$$ (10)